 Attachments, Appendices or Extraneous Material

-A petition must be free of any other matter attached or appended to or written or printed on the petition, whether in the form of additional documents, maps, pictures, logos, news articles, explanatory or supporting statements, or requests for support.
-A petition printed on the reverse of a document (for example a newsletter or a Member's Householder or Ten Percenter) is not acceptable.
+A petition must be free of any appendices, attachments or lengthy extracts, whether in the form of additional documents, maps, pictures, logos, news articles, explanatory or supporting statements, or requests for support.

 Signatures and Addresses

-A petition must contain a minimum of 25 valid signatures with addresses, whereas an electronic petition must contain a minimum of 500 electronic signatures.
+To be certified, a paper petition must contain a minimum of 25 valid signatures with addresses, whereas an electronic petition must contain a minimum of 500 electronic signatures.

-A petition should contain signatures of residents of Canada only.
-Persons not resident in Canada cannot petition the House of Commons of Canada.
+A petition should contain signatures of citizens or residents of Canada only.
 A petition signed exclusively by non-resident persons is not acceptable.

 There is no minimum age requirement for anyone signing a petition.

 Each petitioner must sign his or her own name.
 In the case of paper petitions, original signatures must be written directly on the document and not pasted, taped, photocopied or otherwise transferred to it.
 For electronic petitions, signatures are validated electronically prior to being counted towards the total number of signatures.

-A Member of the House of Commons may sign a petition, but should ask another Member to present that petition.
+A Member of the House of Commons may sign a petition but should ask another Member to present that petition.
 The signatures of Members inscribed on a petition are not counted towards the required 25 signatures for paper petitions or towards the 500 signatures required for electronic petitions.